What Ancient Texts Say About Reincarnation & Life After Death

 Once you step outside of Christianity the viewpoint of what happens after death changes dramatically.
 The concept of reincarnation or the transmigration of the soul is believed in cultures around the globe.
 Reincarnation is the belief that after death our soul leaves the body and in time will come back to Earth embodied in the body of new born baby, human or otherwise.
 Instead of spending eternity in paradise or torment, we experience cycles of life and death here on earth.

-The concept of reincarnation is most often associated with the wisdom of the East.
+The concept of reincarnation and life after death is most often associated with the wisdom of the East.
 It only takes a little digging to quickly discover that it is not only the yogis who believe in cycles of life on earth.

 It was 323AD, at the Council of Nicea, that the concept of reincarnation was tossed out of Christian theology.
 The purpose of the Council of Nicea was for early Christians to settle their disputes regarding Christ.
 These disputes ranged from, who was Christ.
 Was he man or divine?
 What was his relationship to the One true God.
 Included in these arguments was the concept of life after death.
 Obviously, by the end of the council meeting, the belief of reincarnation was out.
 Along with it was a group of early Christians, who were now considered heretics, call the Gnostics.